Skip to main content

 What Happens to Your Insurance If the Policyholder Dies?

-This denial pattern is more common than most people realize, and it is often wrong.
+This denial pattern is more common than most people realize, and it is wrong far more often than insurers admit.
 The standard homeowner policy contains a specific provision — the Death clause— designed for exactly this scenario.
 Understanding this clause, California’s insurable interest law, and the trust ownership complications that frequently arise can mean the difference between a six-figure recovery and a total denial.

 The Death Clause: Condition 9 in the Standard Policy